5-Must-Do-Coding-Questions-To-Ace-Product-Based-Company-Interviews

 Must-do-Topics-for-Interviews-in-Product-Based-Companies

-Priority queues are also important to know about when applying to work with databases or other sorts of large collections.
+Priority queues are also important to know when applying them to work with databases or other sorts of large collections.

-While providing a comprehensive list of questions is beyond our scope, we will try to address the issues important for most readers.
+While providing a comprehensive list of questions is beyond our scope, we will try to address the issues that are most important to most readers.

 Arrays